tu2-atmanand/task-board-docs/docs/Advanced/How_To_Contribute/Test_Beta_Releases.md

 ## How to test beta release

+{: .new-title }
+> 2.0.0 Beta Release
+>
+> If you are testing the version 2.0.0-beta-1 release, the steps are slightly different.
+Hence, please refer the following wiki : [Test 2.0.0-beta-1 release](./Test_2.0.0_Beta_Release.md).

 Beta releases are the versions released for testing and ensuring the plugin will work as expected after the main release.
 Beta version usually will have the name/tag as minor release version followed by a 'beta' name, followed by a number.
 Eg.: `1.5.0-beta-2`.

 Whenever a new beta version has been released, you will get a notification for the same either through mail if you are watching this repository or in the Announcement section of the discussion.